kilpkonn/msc-thesis/main.typ

     Term search tactic signature
   ],
 ) <rust-tactic-signature>
-All the tactics take in the context of term search, definitions in scope and a lookup table and the tactics produce an iterator that yields expressions that unify with the goal type (provided by the context).
+All the tactics take in the context of term search, definitions in scope and a lookup table and produce an iterator that yields expressions that unify with the goal type (provided by the context).
 The context encapsulates semantics of the program, configuration for the term search and the goal type.
 Definitions are all the definitions in scope that can be used by tactics.
 Some of the examples of definitions are local variables, functions, constants and macros.